-- Partner with Community Outreach to provide Education and Information on Fall Prevention at Southwest and Dunbar Community Centers - 2.
-Partner with Community Outreach to develop and promote information Safety in the home for Community Events and Wellness Centers - 3.
+- 1. Partner with Community Outreach to provide Education and Information on Fall Prevention at community events - 2.
+Partner with Community Outreach to develop and promote information Safety in the home in the community. - 3.
 Offer Medication Safety Classes at Baptist Health Diabetes and Stroke Support Groups - 4.
 Implement a Community Class on Heart Failure for patients and community members